Next Competition Dates:

 What do you win?

-- Furnished workspace (1 private office plus workstations) with internet connectivity and phones for 12 months.
+- Furnished workspace (1 private office plus workstations) with Telus fibre internet for 12 months.
 Bring your computers and start working – plug and play!

 - Memberships with BC Tech Association and/or LifeSciences BC with access to their mentors and programs.